Listen to poem:

 Dry blue eyes enchanting melodies!

-Through the winds of enchanted drums, voices cry out for rain.
+Winds of enchanted drums - cry out for rain

-The spears of the perfumed buffalo skin pierced my senses
+The spear of the perfumed buffalo scrapes my skin

 The hands that cover my ears